jaykhan-dev/portfolio-docs/docs/resume.md

 ## Summary

 Frontend developer with a strong visual design background.
 I focus on building user interfaces that are responsive, accessible and performant by using modern frameworks like Next JS and Tailwind CSS.
-Development is a long-term commitment in which continuous learning is the key to success.
+I see web development as a long-term commitment.

 ## Work Experience

-### Freelancer (Front-end)
+### Freelancer (Present)

-#### Web design/development
+#### Frontend Development

 _Freelance | Ottawa, ON | May 2021 - Present_

-- Using React and Vue to build responsive, performant user interfaces
+- Helping clients modernize their UI with React/Next and UI libraries
-- Helping clients increase engagement by improving the UX
+- Testing for accessibility, user experience, responsiveness
-- Testing for accessibility, responsivenes, performance
+- Working closely with marketing teams, developers and stakeholders

 ### Lighthouse Labs